Rib Roast with Celery Smash & Thyme Red Wine Jus

 • Spring onions

-➊ Prepare the grill for indirect grilling including the water bowl and set it to 140 °C. Take the rib roast out of the fridge 1 1/2 hours beforehand.
-Finely chop the garlic and rosemary and mix everything together with the tomato paste, onion chutney, salt, pepper and olive oil to form a paste.
-Coat the rib roast with it and put it on the grill.
-Turn the whole thing once every hour so that it is nice and crispy on all sides and takes on some color.
-Sprinkle with red wine from time to time if you like and let it cook until it reaches an internal temperature of 56 °C (depending on taste), remove from the grill and let it rest for 10 minutes.
+➊ Prepare the grill for indirect grilling, including a water pan, and set to 140°C. Take the rib roast out of the fridge 1 1/2 hours beforehand.
+Finely chop the garlic and rosemary, and mix everything with the tomato paste, onion chutney, salt, pepper, and olive oil to form a paste.
+Rub the rib roast with it and place it on the grill.
+Turn it once every hour so that it gets nicely crispy and browned on all sides.
+Optionally, baste it with red wine occasionally and cook until it reaches an internal temperature of 56°C (depending on preference), remove from the grill and let rest for 10 minutes.

-➋ For the celery puree, place the unpeeled celery root on the grill (indirectly) for about 1 hour so that it gets a light smoky aroma.
-Meanwhile, peel the potatoes and cut into equal-sized cubes, remove the celery root from the grill, peel and also cut into equal-sized cubes.
-Put everything in a pan with nutmeg, salt and a pinch of sugar and pour milk or cream over it so that everything is covered.
-Simmer slowly until everything is nice and soft but not overcooked!
+➋ For the celeriac puree, place the unpeeled celeriac on the grill (indirect heat) for approx. 1 hour to give it a slight smoky flavour.
+Meanwhile, peel the potatoes and cut them into equal-sized cubes.
+Remove the celeriac from the grill, peel it, and also cut it into equal-sized cubes.
+Put everything in a pot with nutmeg, salt, and a pinch of sugar, and cover with milk or cream.
+Simmer slowly until everything is soft but not overcooked!

-➌ Drain and collect some of the milk/cream.
-Add the butter to the celery and potato mixture and mash everything until fluffy (or press, not with a hand blender!).
-To achieve the desired creamy consistency, add a little of the cooking liquid and season with salt and a little white pepper.
-Chop the spring onions and add them on top as a garnish.
+➌ Drain and reserve some of the milk/cream.
+Add the butter to the celeriac and potato mixture and mash everything until fluffy (or press, do not use a stick blender!).
+To achieve the desired creamy consistency, add the cooking liquid spoonful by spoonful and season with salt and a little white pepper.
+Chop spring onions and use as a garnish.

-➍ For the jus, heat some olive oil and butter, sauté the onion, add the thyme and let it simmer briefly, also briefly roast the tomato paste, add the sugar and let it caramelize and deglaze the whole thing with red wine.
+➍ For the jus, heat a little olive oil and butter, sauté the onion, add the thyme and let it infuse briefly.
+Briefly roast the tomato paste as well, add the sugar and let it caramelize, then deglaze with red wine.
 Reduce the sauce by a third and pour in the beef stock.
 Reduce by half again, add the bay leaves and let it simmer gently.

-➎ Optionally, just before serving, add cold butter to create a nice sheen.
-You can of course also pass the sauce through a sieve so that there are no chunks!
-Cut the rib roast, remove the bones, slice against the grain and sprinkle a pinch of good salt on top (eg Muarry River Salt).
-Serve with celery puree and jus.
-Enjoy!
+➎ Optionally, mount with cold butter just before serving to create a nice sheen.
+Of course, you can also pass the sauce through a sieve to avoid any chunks!
+Slice the rib roast, remove the bones, carve against the grain and sprinkle with a pinch of good salt (e.g., Murray River Salt).
+Serve with celeriac puree and jus.
+Enjoy your meal!

 Recipe by Phil Drewes

-Phil was born with a passion for BBQ, as his father was a trained chef.
-Phil was able to demonstrate his talent for grilling for many years as an employee at FIRE&FOOD.
-Today, the trained designer, tattoo artist and jack-of-all-trades is also successful with his hand-crafted leather goods.
+Phil was born with a passion for BBQ, as his father was already a trained chef.
+Phil was able to demonstrate his grilling talent for many years as an employee at FIRE&FOOD.
+Today, the educated designer, tattoo artist, and jack-of-all-trades is also successful with his handcrafted leather goods.
 It's worth a look: www.falconsoehne.de

 Recipe from FIRE&FOOD 03/2018